Japan export slowdown could weigh on second-quarter GDP growth

 Export growth, in tandem with domestic demand, is seen as crucial for building on the momentum evident from recent data showing stronger-than-expected economic expansion - led by corporate capital expenditure at the start of the year.

-The data will be scrutinized by the Bank of Japan, which is expected to keep its monetary stimulus program unchanged at its policy review later this week, after having offered a slightly more upbeat view of the economy last month.
+The data will be scrutinised by the Bank of Japan, which is expected to keep its monetary stimulus programme unchanged at its policy review later this week, after having offered a slightly more upbeat view of the economy last month.

 "Exports are undoubtedly weak and the momentum is stalling due to slowdown in China," said Takeshi Minami, chief economist at Norinchukin Research Institute.